Where most chronic headaches actually come from

 Dr. Rochet's approach to headache cases begins with upper cervical X-ray analysis.
 The atlas and axis are evaluated for rotational and lateral misalignment, and the correction is specific to those findings.
 This is a different approach from generalized cervical manipulation — it is a precise correction of a precisely identified structural problem.

-Children and Headaches
+Children and headaches

 Childhood headaches are increasingly common and are frequently attributed to screen time or stress.
-Upper cervical subluxation from birth trauma, falls, or sports injuries is an underrecognized cause.
+Upper cervical subluxation from birth trauma, falls, or sports injuries is an underrecognized structural cause.
 Dr. Rochet regularly evaluates children in Royal Palm Beach and Wellington for upper cervical subluxation as a component of headache assessment.